Search Recipes

 Cover the dough and refrigerate for at least 30 minutes to help the cookies hold their shape.

-• Use dark chocolate chips instead of semi-sweet
+Use dark chocolate chips instead of semi-sweet for a more intense chocolate flavor that pairs beautifully with the toffee.

 Frequently Asked Questions